Garnet Hertz - http://conceptlab.com

 (Saturdays, 1pm to 3pm CST [GMT-6]).

 Project managing a collaborative 3D realtime environment project

 for artistic collaboration, funded by CANARIE (Canada's Advanced

 Internet Development Organization), utilizing high speed networking

-Garnet Hertz is an artist, maker, builder, and theorist whose work explores
+Garnet Hertz is an artist and researcher whose work explores

 Hertz is Artist in Residence and Research